asgersong/PGLEventManager/readme.md

 - Select some database: ```USE pgl;```
 - Describe some table, for instance users: ```DESCRIBE users;```
 - Show all data in some table, for instance users: ```SELECT * FROM users;```

+Alternatively, open the program ```HeidiSQL``` installed together with mariadb for a more elegant view.